Perks of Choosing a CCRC in North Carolina

 When you plan for retirement, you have to consider many factors: services, amenities, residence options and the location — not just what is offered inside the community, but around the community.
 What’s nearby?
 Choosing a Continuing Care Retirement Community, or CCRC, in North Carolina comes with quite a few perks, including stunning geography, solid beneficial tax laws and weather that is more accommodating, while still providing the seasonal changes that many of us love.

 Are you a fan of college sports?
 North Carolina is famous for its collegiate level basketball and football.
-So, whether you are a Duke fan, a UNC fan or an NC State fan, North Carolina has a variety of top tier teams available for your enjoyment through the different seasons.
-If those aren’t your teams or sports aren’t something you follow, never fear, North Carolina most certainly has something else for you.
+So, whether you are a Duke fan, a UNC fan or an NC State fan, North Carolina has a variety of top-tier teams available for your enjoyment through the different seasons.
+If those aren’t your sports, the Carolina Hurricanes NHL team thrills at PNC Arena in Raleigh.

 The food and wine scene in North Carolina is booming!
 Every week a different food/wine/culture magazine is showcasing a different city in North Carolina.
 The wineries and restaurants available are limited only by your imagination and willingness to travel a little.
 With more than 400 vineyards and 200 wineries in North Carolina, you are certain to find something that suits your taste.
 From Carolina style BBQ to French cuisine and — of course — seafood, North Carolina also boasts many award-winning restaurants as well as at least one local favorite in every city and town.